RoadieHQ/marketing-site/content/docs/integrations/buildkite/index.md

 ### Add your API Key
 You will need to create an API key for your Org in Buildkite with read permissions.

-Then add it to Roadie via Administration -> Settings -> Plugins -> Buildkite
+Then add it to Roadie at `/administration/buildkite`.

 ![Add BUILDKITE_TOKEN in Settings Page](./add-secret.png)